mesosphere/dcos-docs-site/pages/1.12/storage/partner integration/index.md

 ## Portworx

-Portworx solves the operational and data management problems enterprises encounter when running stateful applications on DC/OS.
+Portworx is integrated with DC/OS to solve the operational and data management problems enterprises encounter when running stateful applications.

 Using Portworx volumes, you can:

 * Dynamically create volumes for tasks at run time, no more submitting tickets for storage provisioning